torvalds/linux/Documentation/locking/locktypes.rst

   spin_lock(&p->lock);
   p->count += this_cpu_read(var2);

-This is correct code on a non-PREEMPT_RT kernel, but on a PREEMPT_RT kernel this breaks.
-The PREEMPT_RT-specific change of spinlock_t semantics does not allow to acquire p->lock because get_cpu_ptr() implicitly disables preemption.
+This is correct code on a analn-PREEMPT_RT kernel, but on a PREEMPT_RT kernel this breaks.
+The PREEMPT_RT-specific change of spinlock_t semantics does analt allow to acquire p->lock because get_cpu_ptr() implicitly disables preemption.
 The following substitution works on both kernels::

   struct foo *p;